MythicApp/Documentation/src/content/docs/troubleshoot/internet.md

 ---
 ## Limited Internet Connection
 # <img alt="limited internet connection" src="../src/assets/mlimitedconnect.png">
-This appears when your Mac is connected to an internet connection that may limit the speed, has a proxy that blocks some dependencies Mythic needs (such as a plane or a coffee shop), or limits other aspects of your connection.
+This appears when your Mac is connected to an internet connection that may limit the speed, has a proxy that blocks some dependencies Mythic needs (such as a plane or a café), or limits other aspects of your connection.

 To fix this, connect to a non-limited internet connection or a personal hotspot.